uf-icbr-bioinformatics/cellClassifier/README.md

 The output consists of four columns: tissue, cell type, P-value, list of genes from input list matching the gene signature.

-`genesfile' is assumed to contain one gene identifier per line, or to be a tab-delimited file with identifiers in the first column.
+`genesfile` is assumed to contain one gene identifier per line, or to be a tab-delimited file with identifiers in the first column.
 A different column can be specified with the -c option or using the syntax filename:column.